 Chris leads First Book’s Information Technology team in delivering new technology projects to support strategic organizational initiatives as well as IT operations, maintenance, and infrastructure.

-He has more than 20 years of experience in IT in a variety of industries, including healthcare, telecommunications, insurance, eCommerce and strategic consulting.
-Chris holds a Bachelor of Science in Computer Science from Kutztown University.
+He has more than 20 years of experience across multiple industries, including healthcare, telecommunications, insurance, eCommerce, and strategic consulting.
+Chris holds a Bachelor of Science in computer science from Kutztown University.

 Board of Directors